openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     &nonce=n-0S6_WzA2Mj HTTP/1.1
 ```

-The following is a non-normative example of a request object with a `create_request_uri``:
+The following is a non-normative example of a request object with a `request_uri_mode`:

 ```
 {